liamclarkza/python-video-utils/README.md

 conda activate video_tools
 ```

-## Select Tool
+## Frame Select Tool
 This tool can be used to view the frame number of a video.
-To open a video simply suply the path to the video file as an argument to the select python file.
+To open a video simply supply the path to the video file as an argument to the select python file.

 For example:
 ```
-python select.py ~/Desktop/my_video.mp4
+python frame_select.py ~/Desktop/my_video.mp4
 ```

 This will open the video in a window, currently the following commands are available: